Gmousse/dataframe-js/README.md

 `df.fakemodule.test(4)`

-If you want to create your own module, look at the MathModule (integrated by default) `./src/modules/math.js` as example.
+If you want to create your own module, look at the Statisticical module (integrated by default) `./src/modules/stat.js` as example.

 ## API